Several countries, ONE TEAM, Tradewinds 22

 |0

-This work, Several countries, ONE TEAM, Tradewinds 22 [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Several countries, ONE TEAM, Tradewinds 22, by SSG Andrew Dickson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT